Janjs/sunnyspots/README.md

 ## Development vs Production

 The app includes a development mode that uses placeholder images instead of making actual Google Places photo API calls.
 Set `APP_ENV=development` in your environment variables to enable this mode.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-[Add your license information here]